webp-sh/webp_server_go/README.md

 * `./path/to/pics` should be changed to `/var/www/img.webp.sh`
 * `./exhaust` is cache folder for output images, by default it will be in `exhaust` directory alongside with `docker-compose.yml` file, if you'd like to keep cached images in another folder, you can change  `./exhaust` to `/some/other/path/to/exhaust`
+* `./metadata` is cache folder for images' metadata, by default it will be in `metadata` directory alongside with `docker-compose.yml` file

 Start the container using: